Research Programs through Virginia Tech

 Summer Undergraduate Research Fellowship (SURF)

-Applications are now being accepted for the 2017 National Institute of Standards and Technology (NIST) Summer Undergraduate Research Fellowship (SURF) Program.
-Students enrolled in a science/engineering major are encouraged to apply for this competitive 11-week research program from May 22 through August 4.
+Applications are accepted every springfor the National Institute of Standards and Technology (NIST) Summer Undergraduate Research Fellowship (SURF) Program.
+Students enrolled in a science/engineering major are encouraged to apply for this competitive 11-week summer research program.
 Successful students will receive funding for travel and lodging (up to $4,000) and a stipend ($5,500).
-The application deadline has been extended to 9am on February 6, 2017.
+The application deadline is annually in early spring.

 A novel and innovative program focused on interdisciplinary undergraduate studies and research at the intersection of Science, Engineering and Law.